Skip to main content

 CompanyCityWorkersTypeDate

-The largest notice was filed by Gannett Satellite Information Network, LLC at its Woodland Park facility, reporting 426 affected workers.
-Kenco Logistic Services, LLC followed with 415 workers.
+The most significant filing came from Gannett Satellite Information Network at its Woodland Park facility, reporting 426 affected workers.
+Kenco Logistic Services followed with 415 workers.

 Trend & Outlook